Proxy Server: Definition and Use

 Geolocation note

 If the connection IP and resulting IP are different, Good-Proxies.ru determines geography by the resulting IP rather than the connection address.
-To select resources with frequently changing final addresses, use the unique IP filter in the proxy catalog.
+To select resources with frequently changing final addresses, use the unique IP filter in the proxy list.

 7.1.
 Protocol Compatibility (HTTP vs. HTTPS/SOCKS)